Guide

 • Sending reminders: Writing and sending follow-up emails adds more time per overdue invoice

-• Making phone calls: Escalating to phone follow-up can take 15–30 minutes per client
+• Making phone calls: When you escalate to phone follow-up, it takes 15 to 30 minutes per client

-For a business with 20 clients, manual collections can easily consume 5+ hours per week.
+For a business with 20 clients, manual collections can easily consume five or more hours per week.
 Automation handles these tasks in seconds.

 How automation prevents late payments before they happen